 In my own recovery process, I eventually discovered that there are many gifts that come from having gone through the confusion, isolation, and pain of being the family ‘identified patient’ – But if somebody had told me that while I was in the thick of diving into all of the anger, grief, and distress, I would have had great difficulty in believing it, and may even have felt upset by the suggestion!

 When my clients express disbelief that they could ever recover from such a damaging form of mental and emotional systemic abuse, I reply, “Believe nothing, entertain possibilities.”
 This is because I have witnessed first-hand many of my scapegoated clients heal, recover, and go on to live rich, fulfilling lives fueled by a sense of passion, mission, and purpose.
-And as a ‘recovering family scapegoat’ myself, I know first-hand that healing from even severe Family Scapegoat Abuse is possible.
+And as a ‘recovering family scapegoat’ myself, I know first-hand that healing from even severe Family Scapegoating Abuse is possible.

 Needless to say, the emotional pain experienced by the scapegoated family member can be tremendous.
-But healing from Family Scapegoat Abuse really is possible.
+But healing from Family Scapegoating Abuse really is possible.
 If you answered ‘yes’ to several of the questions in the FSA Quiz, above, you may want to share your ‘yes’ answers with your therapist, if you are working with one already.

 If you’re not currently working with a therapist, you might look into working with a trauma-informed therapist who understands family systems and the psycho-emotional consequences of being trapped in this most devastating family role.

 For those who are financially challenged, you may find a counselor by visiting the Psych Central home page, which links to Better Help Online Counseling services.
 You may write [email protected] to ask them about financial aid if you are limited in resources.

 Family Scapegoating Abuse has devastating impacts, and most adult survivors do not have their experiences validated or acknowledged.
 Why would anyone treat a family member so terribly?